-As of January 2019 it reportedly grossed $113,000 per month through the website Patreon and its weekly free performances were receiving an average of 120,000 to 200,000 downloads.
+As of January 2020 it reportedly grossed $152,000 per month through the website Patreon and its weekly free performances were receiving an average of 150,000 to 200,000-plus downloads.
 Chapo characterizes its primary audience as “failsons”—economically adrift young, white, middle-class men, who buy into the anti-capitalist message because they “do not fit into the market as consumers or producers or as laborers.”
 Women reportedly comprise no more than 30 percent of listeners.

 In August 2018, the Chapo contributors published a book—the Chapo Guide to the Revolution—that debuted at sixth on the New York Times hardcover, non-fiction, best-seller list.

 Chapo commentary has been harshly critical of capitalism, work, economic growth, Republican politicians, and center-left Democrats (in particular Hillary Clinton) deemed insufficiently supportive of socialism.